 In this article, I’m going to run through some fantastic plug-ins that I recently discovered.
-Each plug-in in this article is a personal favorite of mine and has the ability to significantly increase your production quality.
+Each plug-in listed here is a personal favorite of mine and has the ability to significantly increase your production quality, although, since I first wrote this piece, I’ve moved on to other plugins (and I’ve explained that in different points of the article).

 Before we dive into them, make sure to check out this link here for a tutorial on how to install plug-ins into Garageband.
 I really did my best to show you how to go about doing it in the simplest manner possible, so make sure to check that out.